Strong pathwise solutions for a class of stochastic thermo-magneto-hydrodynamic-type systems with multiplicative noise: Abstract

 \section{Abstract}

-We study the existence and uniqueness of strong solutions, in the sense of PDEs and probability, for a broad class of nonlinear stochastic partial differential equations (SPDEs) on a bounded domain $\mathscr{O}\subset \mathbb{R}^d$ ($d\leq 3$), perturbed by spatially correlated multiplicative noise.
-Our framework applies to many physically relevant systems, including stochastic convective Brinkman--Forchheimer equations, stochastic magnetohydrodynamics (MHD), stochastic B\'enard convection in porous media, stochastic convective dynamo models, and stochastic magneto-micropolar fluids, among others.
-The analysis relies on Galerkin approximations and compactness arguments.
+We establish the existence and uniqueness of strong solutions, in both the PDE and probabilistic sense, for a broad class of nonlinear stochastic partial differential equations (SPDEs) on a bounded domain $\mathscr{O}\subset \mathbb{R}^d$ ($d=2,3$), driven by multiplicative Gaussian noise.
+The solutions are global in time for $d=2$.
+This theory simultaneously covers several physically relevant systems, including stochastic convective Brinkman--Forchheimer equations, stochastic magnetohydrodynamics (MHD), stochastic B\'enard convection in porous media, stochastic convective dynamo system, stochastic thermo-magneto-micropolar fluids, and stochastic diffusive tropical climate model, for which previous results only provide analytically weak martingale or pathwise solutions.
+The proof relies on Galerkin approximation and compactness argument.
 Up to a suitable stopping time, we derive strong moment bounds and verify a Cauchy property for the approximate solutions, in the absence of any inherent cancellation structure.
 By applying a Gronwall-type lemma for stochastic processes, we establish the existence and uniqueness of maximal strong pathwise solutions, which are global in two spatial dimensions.
-These results provide a unified treatment of a wide class of nonlinear stochastic thermo-magneto-fluid models in the literature.